JarronL/pynrc/docs/installation.rst

 SCA biases and darks, stellar models, and exoplanet models are distributed separately.
 To run ``pynrc``, you must download these files and define the ``PYNRC_PATH`` environment variable.
+This is also the location that PSF coefficients will be saved to during normal operations of ``pynrc``.

 1. Download the following file:
    `pynrc_data_v0.6.1.tar.gz <http://mips.as.arizona.edu/~jleisenring/pynrc/pynrc_data_v0.6.1.tar.gz>`_  [approx. 2.3 GB]